dochia-dev/dochia-cli/README.md

 ## Is Dochia free?

-Yes, Dochia is free and open source software.
-You can use it for free and modify it as you see fit.
-It follows an open code model.
+Yes, the code in this repo is free and open source under the Apache 2.0 license, and Dochia as a product follows an open core model.
-The code in this repo is available under the Apache License 2.0.
-A `Pro` version will be available soon that will contain additional features and support.
+A Pro version will be available soon that will contain additional features and support.

 ## Quick Start